SebasGTX1/simple_shell/README.md

 ## SeRiShell C17 0x16.C

-This is the manpage of the SeRiShell project in Holberton School
+This is the readme page of the SeRiShell project in Holberton School

 NAME